Surface Water Quality Monitoring Training

 The format and structure were excellent; perfect balance of class and field time—course was never dull or 'dragging on'.Past participant

-The Environmental Institute of Houston offers a two-part course following the Texas Commission on Environmental Quality's (TCEQ) Surface Water Quality Monitoring (SWQM) guidelines.
+The Environmental Institute of Houston offers a two-part course covering surface water assessments utilizing the Texas Commission on Environmental Quality’s (TCEQ) Surface Water Quality Monitoring (SWQM) guidelines.

 The full course includes the one-day water quality and hydrology training as well as an additional three days covering biological and physical habitat monitoring.
 Participants of the full course will learn the skills to complete an aquatic life monitoring assessment.
 Both courses will include classroom and field-based instruction designed to explain the theory and methodology of SWQM procedures with a hands-on component in local streams and bayous.
 Three (3) CEUs are available for the full course upon request.

 4 days; water quality, hydrology,

 Payment by Credit Card: Payment may be made through online registration.

 Please provide prompt payment (must be received no later than March 3, 2023) in the form of a check or money order made payable to University of Houston-Clear Lake.

 University of Houston-Clear Lake with invoice number in the memo

 Mail payment to: